mstksg/inCode/copy/entries/functional-models.md

 ------------------

 Not all models are "question and answer" models, however -- some models represent a time series.
-This is usually notated as:

-As a generalization, we can talk about models that are intended to represent time series:
+As a generalization, we can talk about time series models as:

 $$
 f_p(x,t) = y